raspberrypilearning/3D-scene/en/step_4.md

 + You can use the **Front** and **Back** tools in the **Paint editor** to move your shapes forward or backwards so they sit correctly.
 You won't need to do this for this example because the shapes are black for the silhouette
 + Select all the shapes and **Group** them together so that you can adjust them or move them as one shape

-To make multiples of your shapes such as a skyline of houses, follow the **How to...** 'Multiple shapes in a sprite costume' below.
+To create duplicate shapes such as a skyline from your house, follow the **How to...** 'Create a scenery costume by duplicating shapes' below.

 --- /collapse ---